Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Methods

 \subsubsection{YouTube Channels For Sale on Fameswap}

 As illustrated in Figure~\ref{subfig:fswap_collection}, we conducted daily scrapes of Fameswap from October 26, 2024, to March 31, 2025.
 The Fameswap interface provides a paginated list of all account listings.
 We scraped all historical listings.
 This set includes all listings not deleted or hidden from the website.
-On October 2024, Fameswap began displaying channel IDs with YouTube listings (whereas before they only disclosed the channel title).
-Together with our Fameswap scrapes, we began conducting regular scrapes of all YouTube channels advertised across Fameswap listings.
+Using the YouTube IDs linked to each listing, we conducted regular scrapes of all collected channels.
 We scraped channels every 3 days on average.
 As of March 31, 2025, we collected 4,641 YouTube channel IDs advertised for sale, each with about eight observations per month.
-For each channel we collected from Fameswap, we scraped their YouTube channel using the YouTube Data API v3.
+Form Fameswap listing, we scraped their YouTube channel using the YouTube Data API v3.